mikeLspohn/query-parser/README.md

 Utility functions to parser url string query parameters into usable javascript objects.

-# Why
-Mostly just because react-router v4 removes the `query` prop and you have to manually parse it out yourself.

-# Installation
-yarn add query-parser

 # Usage

 There are 5 methods available to use.